mflova/mflova-coding-guidelines/python/arrays/jax.md

 almost identical to numpy.
 It also has another scipy-based API that replicates its functionalities.

+## Common issues

+Be aware that JAX by default works with 32 bits as opposed to numpy (32 bits).
+Whenever you prepare a benchmark, make sure that there is no implicit conversion between the input arrays otherwise you might be timing the computation time plus the conversion dtype, which is huge.

 ## JIT

 Jut in time compilation works similar to `numba`'s one.
 It is used as a decorator and it